 Network Profiles: A Network Profile in OneVue represents a network at your facility and each Primex network device is assigned to a network.
 Once assigned, the network settings are downloaded to the Primex device, which allows the device to connect to your facility's network to transmit data to and download settings from OneVue.
-For OneVue devices that use NTP time, its assigned network also allow its connection to an external NTP Server (time source).
+For OneVue devices that use NTP time, its assigned network also allow its connection to an external NTP time source.

-OneVue Device Configurator (ODC) app: The OneVue app is used to configure OneVue Sync Transmitters and Notify InfoBoards.
-For a new system deployment or when adding or replacing a device, the device is required to be configured onsite with the ODC app.
-A Transmitter will not operate until it's configured.
-The ODC app is available for both iOS and Android mobile devices.
-Download the app from the App Store or Google Play™ (search for Primex OneVue Device Configurator).
+OneVue Device Configurator (ODC) app: Configures new OneVue Sync Transmitters and Notify InfoBoards for use with OneVue.
+During a system deployment or when adding or replacing devices, the devices are required to be configured onsite with the ODC app.
+The app is available for both Apple iOS and Android mobile devices.
+Download the app from the App Store or Google Play™ store (search for Primex OneVue Device Configurator).

 Access to network profile settings: Who has access to view and manage network profiles and device network settings is controlled by the Role assigned to a user.

 Power over Ethernet (PoE)/Ethernet and Wi-Fi enabled devices connect to OneVue using the Hypertext Transfer Protocol Secure (HTTPS) protocol (port 443); all communication is encrypted.